AquaticInformatics/examples/Samples/DotNetSdk/ObservationReportExporter/Readme.md

 ## Features

-- With no filters specified, all observed values will be exported.
+- A `/DryRun=true` can be used to quickly validate all the configured options, without actually exporting the observations and uploading the exported file to AQUARIUS Time-Series.
-- Results can be filtered by optional date range, location, project, property, or analytical group.
+- Results can be filtered by optional date range, location, location group, property, or analytical group.
 - All filters are cumulative (ie. they are AND-ed together).
 The more filters you add, the fewer results will be exported.
 - An exit code of 0 indicates the export was successful.
 An exit code greater than 0 indicates an error.
 This allows for easy error checking when invoked from scripts.